PEGI – The European content rating system

 The video game industry is constantly evolving and PEGI’s objective and mission is to accompany the industry in its evolution.
 PEGI is continuously evaluating its rating system and the underlying criteria, while also working on new solutions to address the concerns of the general public and parents in particular.
 In 2007 PEGI was expanded to cover the online environment to help parents understand the risks and potential for harm within this environment.
 Learn more here.
 Innovations like virtual reality, new monetisation techniques and features like social interaction are constantly monitored and assessed.
 An international group of independent experts assists PEGI in keeping the rating criteria relevant and up-to-date.

 The PEGI App was launched in 2019, making it possible to check the ratings and content of PEGI-rated games on a smartphone.
 It allows users to search through the PEGI database for up-to-date video game and app rating classifications.
 Results can be filtered by age rating, genre and platform to find the right game and get detailed instructions on how to set up parental controls on a range of devices.
 The app is available in 9 languages: English, French, Polish, Dutch, Italian, Spanish, Portuguese, German and Swedish.
 Download the App here: Google Play; Apple Store.

 What about the rest of the world ?

 In 2013, PEGI co-founded the International Age Rating Coalition (IARC), a global cooperation of age rating boards to provide the fast-moving mobile and digital markets with a scalable solution to implement familiar age rating systems.
-This way, PEGI ratings are also used in Google Play for all Android devices and in other digital storefronts like the Microsoft Store, the PlayStation Store, the Nintendo eShop and the Oculus store.
+PEGI ratings are also used in Google Play for all Android devices and in other digital storefronts like the Microsoft Store, the PlayStation Store, the Nintendo eShop and the Oculus store.